 - Financial aid may be transferable

 In this program, students translate theory into practice, ultimately building an architecturally innovative high-performance shelter of their own design.
 Students gain experience in group design and facilitation as well as project management.
 They develop their own positions and arguments for good design and sound ethical and environmental building practice.
 They leave knowing how to use a variety of hand and power tools and feeling comfortable on a building site.
 They are empowered with the ability and confidence to measure and implement appropriate technology now and into the future.

 They do this all while developing a tight network of friends and academic and professional colleagues.
 Nowhere else can liberal arts students get this level of intensive, hands-on instruction for college credit from leaders in the fields of design/build and green building.

 Yestermorrow Design/Build School has been in the forefront of the sustainable design/build movement since its inception in 1980, teaching architects, builders, and laypeople methods and tools to reduce ecological impacts by creating environmentally responsible architecture.
 Vermont’s scenic Mad River Valley—known for the best ski terrain in the east and home to Yestermorrow and a thriving community of artisans, farmers, and entrepreneurs—is a locus for innovative initiatives to revitalize local economies and promote sustainable energy use.
 The UMass Architecture + Design program is New England’s only public accredited architecture degree.

-Come to the Yestermorrow-UMass Semester in Sustainable Design/Build to advance your skills, develop your portfolio, and build your competitive edge.
+Come to the Yestermorrow-UMass Design/Build Semester to advance your skills, develop your portfolio, and build your competitive edge.